appveyor/website/src/_posts/2018-10-02-github-apps-integration.md

 ### Webhooks and deploy keys

-Once GitHub App authorization is enabled for your account repository-specific webhooks and deploy keys are no longer needed and can be removed from respective repositories.
+Once GitHub App authorization is enabled for your account, repository-specific webhooks and deploy keys are no longer needed and can be removed from respective repositories.

 However, if you still need to disable either "Push" or "Pull request" events for the selected project you can do so with corresponding checkboxes on "General" tab of AppVeyor project settings.